Final Fantasy VIII: Final Fantasy VIII Remastered

-A remastered version of Final Fantasy VIII was released in September 2019.
+A remastered version of Final Fantasy VIII was released in September 2019, and was announced officially at E3 2019.
 The remaster, which features high definition graphics and improved character models, was produced in collaboration with Dotemu and Access Games, and was released on Nintendo Switch, PlayStation 4, Windows, and Xbox One.
 It was later ported to Android and iOS, and released on March 24, 2021.

 Reception

 Final Fantasy VIII received critical acclaim.
 In general, the game was compared favorably to its predecessors.
 Though questioning the game's lack of voice overs for its characters, Game Revolution praised its storyline and ending.
 For their part, Edge labeled Final Fantasy VIII "a far more accomplished game than FFVII".
 On the other hand, the magazine also felt that the game's length left its story unable to "offer consistently strong dialogue and sub-plots".
 Additionally, it found some of the story's plot twists "not... suitably manipulated and prepared", leaving it "hard not to greet such... moments with anything but indifference".
 Overall, Edge considered Final Fantasy VIII to be "yet another outstanding edition of SquareSoft's far-from-final fantasies", summarizing it as "aesthetically astonishing, rarely less than compelling, and near peerless in scope and execution".
 Electronic Gaming Monthly offered similar comments, stating that the game's character development "is the best of any RPGs" and that "Final Fantasy VIII is the pinnacle of its genre".

 Jeff Lundrigan reviewed the PlayStation version of the game for Next Generation, rating it four stars out of five.
-Francis Hwang of Spin magazine praised the "brilliant-looking" cinematic visuals, stating the cutscenes rival "even the most major of major animated pictures" and that the "combat scenes are filled with the same dramatic poses and dazzling, 70 mm explosions seen in such classics as Akira and Dragonball Z".
+Francis Hwang of Spin magazine praised the "brilliant-looking" cinematic visuals, stating the cutscenes rival "even the most major of major animated pictures" and that the "combat scenes are filled with the same dramatic poses and dazzling, 70 mm explosions seen in such classics as Akira and Dragon Ball Z".

 Reviews of the gameplay have been mixed.
 IGN felt that it was the weakest aspect of the game, citing its Guardian Force attack sequences as "incredibly cinematic" but tedious, sentiments echoed by Electronic Gaming Monthly.
 They also regarded the battle system as intensely complicated, yet refreshingly innovative and something that "RPG fanatics love to obsess over".
 Official U.S. PlayStation Magazine claims that the game's Junction system is a major flaw due to repetitive stocking of spells, while the video game magazine Edge commented that the battle system consists of a "bewildering" number of intricate options and techniques that "most gamers will [...] relish".
 GameSpot praised the game's battle system, commenting that the "possibilities for customization [with the Junction system] are immense".